cardano-scaling/website/monthly/2024-07-monthly.md

 ### Decentralized Message Queue CIP

-We have kept working with the Cardano networking team to design a mechanism to implement a decentralized message queue which can be used in particular to decentralize the signature diffusion from Mithril signers to Mithril aggregators based on the Cardano network layer.
+We have been collaborating with the Cardano networking team to design a mechanism for implementing a decentralized message queue to decentralize the signature diffusion from Mithril signers to Mithril aggregators based on the Cardano network layer.
 The idea is to create a separate process for the decentralized message queue implementation:

-- New dedicated process (aka "Mithril network node") which will be based on Ouroboros network stack.
+- A new dedicated process (aka "Mithril network node") based on the Ouroboros network stack
-- Bring a more efficient handling of resources consumptions (network and CPU) and avoid impact on the Cardano node performance of availability.
+- More efficient handling of resource consumption (network and CPU) and reduced impact on the Cardano node performance and availability
-- Have a better security (as there will be no impact on the Cardano node).
+- Enhanced security with no impact on the Cardano node
-- Both nodes will have a different release pace.
+- Different release pace for both nodes
-- Both nodes will be bundled in the Cardano node distribution release.
+- Both nodes will be bundled in the Cardano node distribution release
-- A hard fork for SPO registration of the port of their Mithril network node is likely to be needed.
+- A hard fork for SPO registration of the port of their Mithril network node is likely needed.

 ![](img/2024-07-mithril-cardano-decentralized-message-queue.jpg)